klaudia102/Klaudia-portfolio/README.md

 ## Usage

-Webpage should be used as demo of services that I am providing for their customers with examples of deployed application.
+Webpage should be used as a demo of services that I am providing for their customers with examples of deployed applications.
 Please see screenshots
 ![screenshot](assets/images/Screenshot.png)